RUTIK675LT/Chat-Application/README.md

-# [Chat Application]
+# Chat Application

-Welcome to Chat-Application!
+Welcome to the Chat-Application!
 This repository contains the source code for react-firebase chat application.

 ## Getting Started